Deploy a Fly App

 The fly deploy flyctl command builds your Fly App and spins it up on one or more Fly Machines, applying the configuration specified in a local fly.toml file.

-Whether you've run fly launch but haven't deployed yet, or want to apply changes to your deployed Fly App's source or configuration, you can make a new release by running
+Whether you’ve run fly launch with the --no-deploy option, or want to apply changes to your deployed Fly App’s source or configuration, you can make a new release by running

 fly deploy

-from the root directory of your project, where any app source code, project config, fly.toml, and Dockerfile are located.
+from the source directory of your project, where any app source code, project config, fly.toml, and Dockerfile are located.

-If you haven't deployed the app before, fly deploy will create one Machine for every process group defined in the app's configuration.
-If you haven't explicitly defined any process groups, the first deployment gives you one Machine.
+If you haven’t deployed the app before, fly deploy creates one or two Machines for every process group defined in the app’s fly.toml file, depending on whether there are services and volumes configured.
+If you haven’t explicitly defined any process groups, the first deployment gives you two Machines for redundancy.
+For more information about when Fly Launch creates one Machine or two Machines, refer to Redundancy by default on first deploy.

-Subsequent deployments update the app's Machines as a group, with the latest local changes to the app's source and configuration.
-It is possible for a Fly App to have Machines that aren't managed by fly deploy.
+Subsequent deployments update the app’s Machines as a group, with the latest local changes to the app’s source and configuration.
+It’s possible for a Fly App to have standalone Machines that aren’t managed by fly deploy.

 Configuration